Beds, Built-ins, Other Work

 C was weighed and measured after three days of soaking in water.
 It’s weight after soaking was 92 grammes and measured 184 mm wide by 22 mm thick.
 Subsequent oven drying to 0% MC and a final weight of 67 grammes show the MC of this piece was 37.5% after soaking.

 The photograph was taken after A was oven dried but before pieces B and C were dried.
 The dimensions are very approximate as I used only a steel rule to measure.
-Although measurements are only approximate it’s interesting to note that shrinkage factors for the tangential shrinkage (~7%) and radial shrinkage (4.5%) for this piece of oak are quite close to European oak numbers provided in various wood movement tables, ie, 8.9% tangentially, and 5.3% radially.
+Although measurements are only approximate it’s interesting to note that the tangential shrinkage (~7%) and radial shrinkage (~4.5%) for this piece of oak are reasonably close to European oak shrinkage percentage figures provided in many wood movement tables, i.e., 8.9% tangentially, and 5.3% radially from green (FSP) to oven dry (0%).

 Explanatory note on the formula provided above